Listed on this page are our direct Bender

 old.
 In the Blaies history

 Jean Michel Blaies, 1823--1902, is listed as -5.2.2.3.3.8.6. in the Blaies history.
 Jean Michel Blaies and his brother-in-law, 1.1.2.2.5.3.2.3.6.
 Wendel Bender, 1834--1902, served in the same Union Army unit during the Civil War.
 Jean Michel Blaies, 1823--1902, was commissioned a 2nd Lieutenant on October 8, 1863, in Company H of the 80th Regiment of Enrolled Missouri Militia that was organized in Jefferson Co.
 Missouri.
-Michel was discharged in 1864 by Special Order 126.
+Jean Michel was discharged in 1864 by Special Order 126.
 Special order 126 seems to be a discharge order due to the Union officer failing to take some type of oath and having it filed with the Missouri Adjutant General's Office.
-Michel may not have taken the oath or did take it but failed to have it filed on time.
+Jean Michel may not have taken the oath or did take it but failed to have it filed on time.
 None the less, he and 60 other officers were relieved of their commands.

 Enrolled Missouri Militia as a private.
 The active service began on

 Sept.
 27, 1864 and ended on November 5, 1864.
-Michel was put on sick
+Jean Michel was put on

 generation's Great